-From time to time undesired content does show up on our Papers.
-Here are a few guidelines to follow that can help you keep the your Paper.li top!
+If unwanted content shows up on your paper, it may mean that your content sources need to be revised and adjusted.
+Here are a few guidelines to follow that can help you keep your Paper.li in top shape!

 Know Your Sources: The best quality content usually comes from sources that you are familiar with, or that you trust.
 Following reputable sources, people or brands that are familiar to you, or Tweepers recommended by friends will help ensure that your content remains quality.

 - Keep tabs on Your Sources: People's interests change and therefore the kinds of articles they are sharing may be changing as well.
 If your paper begins to pull in undesired articles, check who shared the content and consider if they are still a good source for your topic.
 For example, in 2017, we've noticed a huge up-tick in the amount of political content shared.
 If you don't want to see political articles on your paper, you may need to recheck your sources and weed out people who no longer reflect your viewpoint.